 Aryng is a Data Science consulting and training company.
 We are a unique partnership of analytics professionals with decades of experience in Fortune 100 companies, conducting analytics, building and managing Business Intelligence and Analytics teams, and delivering cumulative results in the $100s of millions.

-Aryng’s SWAT Data science team is uniquely positioned to get guaranteed Rapid ROI because of our proprietary hypothesis-driven BADIR framework, which aligns the stakeholders to a standard problem definition, rapidly brings to an actionable solution, and preps the stakeholders toward actions and $’s.
+Aryng’s SWAT Data science team is uniquely positioned to get guaranteed Rapid ROI because of our proprietary hypothesis-driven BADIR framework, which aligns the stakeholders to a standard problem definition, rapidly brings to an actionable solution, and preps the stakeholders toward actions and dollars.